MichaelCurrin/jekyll-actions-quickstart/README.md

 ## Purpose

-A live demo and introduction around deploying Jekyll 4 to GitHub Pages, using GitHub Actions and the [Jekyll Actions](https://github.com/marketplace/actions/jekyll-actions) action.
+A live demo and introduction around deploying Jekyll 4 to GitHub Pages - using GitHub Actions and the [Jekyll Actions](https://github.com/marketplace/actions/jekyll-actions) action.

 ## How can I use Jekyll 4 with GitHub Actions?